canvaspixels/courgette/README.md

 * selectors - css selectors, the name on the left side of the : is what you put in your gherkin steps, the selector on the right references your html element.
 Note if you use id selectors (with a hash) you need to put it in quotes '' or the yaml file will think it's a comment
 * XPaths - same as selectors but using XPath selectors instead
 * components - a list of components which will be loaded in from the `uiTests/components` folder and composed into the component object

+## Parallelisation

+By default all your .feature files will run in parallel to speed up running all your tests.
+This means that across your .feature files your tests should not conflict, i.e. you won't be able to do setup in one feature file such as adding a todo item to your todo app, and teardown in another .feature file such as deleting that same todo item as you'll get a race condition.
+A suggestion is that if you're logging into your app for example that you use a different user account for each .feature file to avoid conflicting.

+If you run `linearise=1 npm run ct` then they won't run in parallel, nor will they if you’re running just one scenario or feature with an @tag.

+`maxInstances: 4` in the conf can be altered depending on how much load your computer can handle.

+If you've just setup Cuketractor with the setup script this will work, otherwise search for linearise inside the [sample conf](https://github.com/canvaspixels/cucumber-protractor/blob/master/sample-conf.js)

 ## Snippets